Osborne Perry Anderson: John Brown and the raid on Harpers Ferry

-A Voice from Harper's Ferry
+A Voice from Harpers Ferry

 Of the slaves who followed us to the Ferry, some were sent to help remove stores, and the others were drawn up in a circle around the engine-house, at one time, where they were, by Captain Brown's order, furnished by me with pikes, mostly, and acted as a guard to the prisoners to prevent their escape, which they did.
 As in the war of the American Revolution, the first blood shed was a black man's, Crispus Attucks', so at Harpers Ferry, the first blood shed by our party, after the arrival of the United States troops, was that of a slave.
 In the beginning of the encounter, and before the troops had fairly emerged from the bridge, a slave was shot.
 I saw him fall.
 Phil, the slave who died in prison, with fear, as it was reported, was wounded at the Ferry, and died from the effects of it...
 The first report of the number of 'insurrectionists' killed was seventeen, which showed that several slaves were killed; for there were only ten of the men that belonged to the Kennedy Farm who lost their lives at the Ferry, namely: John Henri Kagi, Jerry Anderson, Watson Brown, Oliver Brown, Stewart Taylor, Adolphus Thompson, William Thompson, William Leeman, all eight whites, and Dangerfield Newby and Sherrard Lewis Leary, both colored.
 The rest reported dead, according to their own showing, were colored.

 After the failed raid, Anderson went on to publish an account of the events, titled A Voice From Harper's Ferry.
-The book describes the conditions that were present at the Harpers Ferry raid, including the training, the supplies that were available, and the events that led up to and followed the raid.
+The book describes the conditions that were present at the Harper's Ferry raid, including the training, the supplies that were available, and the events that led up to and followed the raid.
 In it, he says he was the only surviving person who was with Brown during the entire raid.

 Though Anderson did not name the friends who aided his escape in his account, later analysis concluded that William C. Goodridge, a conductor on the Underground Railroad, hid him in York, Pennsylvania, then sent him by rail to Philadelphia.
 Anderson proceeded from there to Canada.